Gardner, East Carolina upset No. 5 Houston 82-73

 BIG PICTURE

 Houston: The Cougars moved to No. 5 in Monday’s latest AP Top 25, marking their second stint there this season.
 That’s the program’s highest ranking since the 1983-84 season that ended with the Hakeem Olajuwon-led Cougars reaching the NCAA title game.
-They had also won all eight of their games since the start of 2021.
-But they made just 8 of 31 shots after halftime (25.8%) while finishing with a 37-36 rebounding edge.
+But they didn’t get stops, made just 8 of 31 shots after halftime (25.8%) and finished with a 37-36 rebounding edge in a showing Sampson said “will haunt me for a while.”

+“Rarely do we get out-competed or other teams play harder than us,” Sampson said.
+“We hang our hat on being tough. but we weren’t any of those things tonight.”

 ECU: East Carolina hadn’t won since beating Tulane at home on Dec.
-22. And the Pirates hadn’t beaten a ranked team since upsetting a Dwyane Wade-led Marquette team ranked 13th in December 2002.
+22. The Pirates hadn’t beaten a ranked team since upsetting a Dwyane Wade-led Marquette team ranked 13th in December 2002.
+And they were 0-14 against top-5 opponents all-time.
 Those skids are over.

 UP NEXT

 Houston: The Cougars host NAIA program Our Lady of the Lake on Saturday, a game added to the schedule Wednesday.
-Houston then returns to AAC play by visiting South Florida next Wednesday.

 ECU: The Pirates visit Memphis on Saturday.